 Inch deep, mile wide social responsibility is prevalent.
 Lasting and meaningful change is only what a handful of organizations in the world are doing and it doesn’t just depend on dollar amounts.
 We think organizations should concentrate charitable efforts within their industry.
 When CEOs start trying to dictate laws of foreign jurisdictions, or spend time way outside their industry with philanthropic efforts that don’t effect them, we think this is dilution of time and company energy.
-See latest Harvard article here.
+Harvard article here.

 The forestry sector has a good idea, their product is lumber, so they plant trees to replace the ones they made into lumber to sell.
 No one questions this, because it makes sense.
 Silicon valley follows a similar model, with venture capital investments in tech.
 We call for all businesses and government to help invest in their business sector.
 The goal being to innovate in order to strengthen industry to foreign competition.
-We need government help to construct new trade deals* that favor Canadian companies not foreign ones.
+We need government help to construct new trade deals* that favor local companies not foreign ones.

 Make a meaningful, substantial and concentrated difference to select companies in your backyard.
 Simple.
 This creates jobs and strengthens the backbone of the economy.

 To show our commitment, 10% of all our management fees we earn goes to the Trebuchet Foundation.

 Our private foundation was built to make these targeted contributions via the Slingshot Programme.

 More than just a rent subsidy, this “Slingshot”, propels small and medium business owners in the Industrial & Manufacturing sectors to compete locally and in some cases globally.
 Each selected applicant will be put through the 2 year program and will focus on training CEOs of these companies to plan, communicate & grow to the next level.

 9.9%: of all small businesses are in Manufacturing, Transportation/warehousing, import/export & wholesaling